mongodb-js/mongodb-schema/README.md

 db.foo.schema( {numSamples: 20, flat: true} )
 ```

 This will use the first 20 documents to calculate the schema and return the schema as flat object (all fields are collapsed to the top with dot-notation).
+See the [Examples](#examples) section below for nested vs. flat schemata.

 <br>